 - Give you the opportunity to meet and talk to other carers who have had similar experiences to your own

 - Keep you updated about issues related to Dementia services in Hertfordshire and caring.
-Our newsletter for carers of someone with Dementia is produced twice a year and you can download the latest copy - Dementia Carers Newsletter August 2018 below or by clicking here - pdf Dementia Carers' Newsletter (723 KB) .
+Our newsletter for carers of someone with Dementia is produced twice a year and you can download the latest copy - Dementia Carers Newsletter Autumn 2019 below or via the link - Dementia Carers' Newsletter Autumn 2019

 How you can be involved

 Come along to one of our Dementia Carers' Forums.
 It is a friendly, relaxed meeting where you can have your say about the services that you receive or may receive in the future.
 For those carers who are unable to attend regular meetings, we organise a Carers' Involvement Network where you can tell us about your experiences of services by email, telephone conversations, responding to surveys or attending one-off workshops.

 Our Forums represents carers' voices at meetings of the National Dementia Strategy Working Group and the Quality of Care Working Group.
 They include both carers of older people and carers of those with Young Onset Dementia.

 If you have something to share or would like to get involved, please call 01992 58 69 69 or email me.